microsoftgraph/microsoft-graph-docs-contrib/concepts/onenote_update_page.md

 | before | <p>- With **append**: The first child of the target element.</p><p>- With **insert**: The preceding sibling of the target element.</p> |

 **content**
 A string of well-formed HTML to add to the page, and any image or file binary data.
-If the content contains binary data, the request must be sent using the `multipart/form-data` content type with a "Commands" part (see an [example](#multipart)).
+If the content contains binary data, the request must be sent using the `multipart/form-data` content type with a "Commands" part (see an [example](#multipart-request-with-binary-content)).

 <a name="generated-ids"></a>

 ### Generated IDs
 Microsoft Graph generates **id** values for the elements on the page that can be updated.
 To get generated IDs, use the `includeIDs=true` query string expression in your GET request:

 `GET ../notes/pages/{page-id}/content?includeIDs=true`

-> [!NOTE]
+> **Note:**
 > The API discards all **id** values that are defined in the [input HTML](onenote_input_output_html.md) of create-page and update-page requests.

 The following example shows generated IDs for a paragraph and an image in the [output HTML](onenote_input_output_html.md) of a page.